-Also, acquired from the acquisition of Clifton Star, Duquesne covers 936 hectares and is located in the Abitibi Region of Quebec.
-The Company owns a 100% interest in the Duquesne Gold Project which hosts an NI 43-101 Indicated Resource of 1.9 M/t grading 3.33 g/t Au, containing 199,000 oz Au, and Inferred Resources of 1.6 M/t grading 5.58 g/t Au, containing 280,000 oz Au.
-The Duquesne Project situated along the Destor-Porcupine Break, which boasts historical production of 192 million oz Au, is proximal to excellent infrastructure and a skilled labour pool.
+Also, acquired through the acquisition of Clifton Star, Duquesne covers 936 hectares and is located in the Abitibi Region of Quebec.
+The Company owns a 100% interest in the Duquesne Gold Project which hosts an NI 43-101 Indicated Resource of 1.9 Mt grading 3.33 g/t Au, containing 199,000 oz Au, and Inferred Resources of 1.6 Mt grading 5.58 g/t Au, containing 280,000 oz Au.
+The Duquesne Gold Project situated along the Destor-Porcupine Break, which boasts historical production of 192 million oz Au, is proximal to excellent infrastructure and a skilled labour pool.

-The Company paid an estimated \$6 per Resource oz Au following the acquisition of Clifton Star, for consideration of approximately \$5.4 million, excluding \$11.0 million received in cash as part of the transaction.
+The Company paid an estimated \$11 per Resource oz Au following the acquisition of Clifton Star, for consideration of approximately \$9.8 million, excluding \$10.8 million received in cash as part of the transaction.